-[Section 88 amended by No. 58 of 1995 s.
+[Section 88 amended: No. 58 of 1995 s.
 96; No. 55 of 2004 s.
 1156(3).]

 89. Order varying certain rates of interest

 Where, pursuant to an application by a proprietor for an order under this section, the State Administrative Tribunal considers that the strata company for the scheme to which the application relates has determined an unreasonable rate as the rate of interest chargeable for the late payment of a contribution levied under section 36, the State Administrative Tribunal may, in respect of such contributions as are specified in the order and instead of the rate so determined, order that no interest be so chargeable or that the rate so chargeable be a rate specified in the order.